CH-YanikH/Project_TicTacToeWithKI/README.md

 The TicTacToe game offers two modes: "1 versus 1" and "1 versus AI."
 In the "1 versus 1" mode, two players can compete against each other on the same device, taking turns to place their X or O marks on the grid.
 The objective is to form a line of three marks horizontally, vertically, or diagonally before the opponent does.

 In the "1 versus AI" mode, players can challenge the built-in AI, which has been programmed to provide an interactive and engaging gaming experience.
-As one of my early projects with C# and Windows Forms, it's important to note that the game may not meet advanced expectations but aims to offer an enjoyable and functional experience nonetheless.
+As one of our early projects with C# and Windows Forms, it's important to note that the game may not meet advanced expectations but aims to offer an enjoyable and functional experience nonetheless.

-Through this project, I had the opportunity to explore the fundamentals of C# programming and gain hands-on experience with Windows Forms development.
-Developing a TicTacToe game allowed me to practice user input handling, game logic implementation, and the integration of an AI opponent.
+Through this project, we had the opportunity to explore the fundamentals of C# programming and gain hands-on experience with Windows Forms development.
+Developing a TicTacToe game allowed us to practice user input handling, game logic implementation, and the integration of an AI opponent.

-Please enjoy this beginner's TicTacToe game with AI opponent and keep in mind that it represents one of my initial forays into C# and Windows Forms development.
-Your feedback and understanding are appreciated as I continue to learn and improve my programming skills.
+Please enjoy this beginner's TicTacToe game with AI opponent and keep in mind that it represents one of our initial forays into C# and Windows Forms development.
+Your feedback and understanding are appreciated as we continue to learn and improve our programming skills.

 ## Installation
 1. Download the source code from the Releases section.